top of page

 Search

-Affordable Healthcare: Direct Primary Care Costs Explained
+Understanding Direct Primary Care Costs

 Direct Primary Care is a membership-based healthcare model where patients pay a flat monthly fee to their primary care provider.
 This fee covers most primary care services without additional charges for office visits, labs, or procedures typically included in the membership.
 The goal is to provide affordable, accessible, and personalized care.